 Los Angeles Year 1 Income

 Oh!
 I should also emphasize how important it is to keep good records.
 Not only for tax season, but so you can track your ebbs and flows, catch overdue or under-payments, see if your gear is making or costing you money, and more.
-I can’t give advice on bookkeeping programs; I’ve just used a google spreadsheet so far:
+I can’t give advice on bookkeeping programs; I just use a google spreadsheet:

 50 Ways to Level Up